 If you're a DIY kind of person, then you might have a few things lying around the house which will do the job equally well.
 If you once had a small fish tank or aquarium, you could probably use the air pump from that for your DWC system, for example.
 And, of course, the small fish tank could serve as your reservoir.

 Well-aerated water assists in the delivery of nutrients to the plant's roots.
 Despite encouraging DIY enthusiasts to use what resources are to hand, we recommend that you have a spare air pump to hand just in case your existing one fails for any reason.
+You never want your pump to fail, as too long without oxygenated water can lead to root rot.
+You can read more about root rot further down in this article.

 The main thing to remember is your plants need aerated water for the transmission of oxygen to the plant's roots, and nutrients.
 The type of plant nutrients you need will depend on what you're growing.
 Again, there's a range of purchase options available online.